holos-run/holos/doc/design/v1beta1/rendering.md

 **Decision: the TaskSet crosses the wire as JSON in a `bytes` field, not as a fully modeled protobuf message.**

 The TaskSet is born as a CUE export, which is JSON; its normative schema is `api/core/v1beta1/types.go` plus the published CUE schema ([schema.md](schema.md)).
-Modeling TaskSet as protobuf messages would create a third normative schema for the same shape, and the three would drift — the exact duplication disease v1beta1 eliminates by collapsing the v1alpha6 wrapper kinds.
-With `bytes` + JSON the parent decodes and validates the TaskSet with the same code path Phase 1 uses for single-component renders, and the CUE-to-wire step in the compiler is a straight export with no re-marshaling.
-Revisit only if a later phase needs partial decode or streaming of very large TaskSets; the `oneof` admits a message-modeled variant as a new field without breaking old readers.
+Modeling it as protobuf messages would create a third normative schema for the same shape, and the three would drift — the duplication disease v1beta1 eliminates by collapsing the v1alpha6 wrapper kinds.
+With `bytes` + JSON the parent decodes and validates the TaskSet with the same code path Phase 1 uses, and the compiler's CUE-to-wire step is a straight export with no re-marshaling.
+Revisit only if a later phase needs partial decode or streaming; the `oneof` admits a message-modeled variant as a new field without breaking old readers.

 ### R3: Versioning and negotiation